-AA’s Big Book, originally published by Works Publishing Inc. and titled The Way Out, describes the existential fruits of the ego-obsessed, self-centred active-phase alcoholic.
+The Big Book of Alcoholics Anonymous, originally published by Works Publishing Inc. and titled The Way Out, describes the existential fruits of the ego-obsessed, self-centred active-phase alcoholic.
 “We were having trouble with personal relationships, we couldn’t control our emotional natures, we were a prey to misery and depression, we couldn’t make a living, we had a feeling of uselessness, we were full of fear, we were unhappy, we couldn’t seem to be of real help to other people.”

 How many problem drinkers have arrived at the point where they feel the despicability, the derangement, the finality of their drunken escapades closing in on them?
 Here, the arrogant ego starts to loosen its grip.
 Here, amid all our pain and vulnerability we understand just how far we have wandered from the truth of all that we could be.
 At this moment comes a great gift: a carking conscience leads to a growing sense of conscious awareness itself.